-One question we are often asked by small business owners is “what are other companies like me doing?”
+One question asked by small business owners is “what are other companies like me doing to provide benefits to their employees?”

-As a small business owner, it’s important to know where your money is going to get the most value for the investment in your business – especially when small business employee benefits are among the top expenses you face.
-That’s why information on what others are doing can be extremely helpful to small business owners looking to attract and retain top employee talent.
+As a small business owner, it’s important to know where your money is going in order to get the most value for the investment in your business – especially when small business employee benefits are among the most serious expenses you might face.
+Information on what other employers are doing can be extremely beneficial to small business owners looking to attract and retain top employee talent.

-- Paid holidays and paid vacation time are among the most common time-off benefits; offered at 66% of businesses.
+- Paid holidays (72% of small businesses), sick leave (68%), and paid vacation time (70%) are among the most common time-off benefits.

-- A little under half (46%) of small businesses offer some type of retirement plan to employees with participation rates at approximately one-third of employees (35%).
+- A little over half (53%) of small businesses offer some type of retirement plan to employees with participation rates at approximately one-third of employees (37%).

-While it’s important to understand what small business employee benefits other companies are offering, every business is different and what works for others, may not be the most cost-effective option for your business.
-That’s why it’s important to meet with a licensed professional who will work with you to understand your business, your budget and your employees to develop a solution that provides a benefits plan that can help you attract and retain your company’s top employees and grow your business.
+While it be helpful to understand what small business employee benefits other companies with a similar size are offering, every business is different and what works for others may not necessarily be the most ideal path forward for you.
+That’s why it’s important to speak with a licensed insurance agent who can work with you to fully understand your business, your budget, and your employees to develop a solution that provides a benefits plan that can help you attract and retain your company’s most successful employees and grow your business even further.